zeospec/bangalore.python.org.in/_posts/2014-01-18-january-meetup-report.md

 ---
-layout: post.html
+layout: post
-title: January 2014 Meetup report
+title:  "January 2014 Meetup report"
+author: bangpypers
-tags: [meetup]
+tags: [bangpypers]
+description: "January 2014 Meetup report"
+categories: [ meetup ]
+image:
+featured: false
+hidden: false
 ---

 ### Django unchained!

-The [January Bangpypers](http://www.meetup.com/BangPypers/events/125797552/) meetup happened at the [Apigee office](http://goo.gl/maps/yFcov).
+The [January Bangpypers](https://www.meetup.com/BangPypers/events/125797552/) meetup happened at the [Apigee office](https://goo.gl/maps/yFcov).
 The organizers, as a part of trying to improvise and improve the quality of the meetups, decided to do a full day session on using the Python Django framework.
 The trio of [Siva][], [Sayan][] and [Haris][] were burdened with the responsibility of preparing the content and delivering the workshop.
 Siva put forward the idea of doing the tutorial in a step by step manner.
 He created the tutorial content on GitHub with a branch for each step.
 Find the repo [here](https://github.com/sivaa/django-workshop).
 [Kartik] accompanied the team to help out the participants.

 Workshop
 ---